About Mandy’s Farm

 Our Board of Directors ensure adherence to our mission and goals, as well as providing oversight of our budget and the employment of our Executive Director.
 The 2015 Board of Directors are:

 Melissa holds a B.A. in Human Rehabilitative Services from the University of Northern Colorado and a M.A. in Public Administration from the University of New Mexico.
 A strong advocate for individuals with developmental disabilities, Melissa has over 10 years of professional management experience, including DD waiver funded services.
 She brings her extensive knowledge of services such as Supported Living, Family Living, Supported Employment, Adult Habilitation and Community Access to MSF.
 Great things are happening under her guidance and leadership!

 Jessie spent three years working with people with disabilities through the City of Albuquerque’s inclusive Therapeutic Recreation program.
-She began working at MSF as a Direct Support Staff, while pursuing her B.A. in Art Education at the University of New Mexico.
-Jessie is now the Service Coordinator at MSF, and studying for her Master’s Degree at UNM, focusing on art education and art-based therapies for individuals with disabilities and individuals who are at-risk.
+She began working at MSF while pursuing her B.A. and M.A. in Art Education at the University of New Mexico.
+Jessie is now the Day Services Coordinator at MSF, having completed her Master’s Degree at UNM, focusing on art education and art-based therapies for individuals with disabilities and individuals who are at-risk.
 In her spare time, she loves to create art, and has had her work displayed in local galleries, as well as internationally.
-Jessie leads our Day Services teams, coordinating activities between the farm and Appaloosa Art Space.
+Jessie leads our Day Services teams, coordinating activities between the farm, the community, and Appaloosa Art Space.